 Vardan Partamyan, Head of Projects and External Relations in Hayastan All Armenian Fund, told the reporters that the Fund responded immediately to Jacqueline Terzian’s wish to have a laboratory of genetics in YSU to be called after her son.
 Partamyan informed that 24 million drams were spent on purchasing of the newest equipment, with another 2 million drams used for renovation and furnishing of the laboratory.

-Hayastan All-Armenian Fund establishes scholarships for students of State Agrarian University of Armenia
+Hayastan All-Armenian Fund announces scholarships for top ten students of State Agrarian University of Armenia